Lukakva/chip-8.js/README.md

 | q | w | e | r |
 | a | s | d | f |
 | z | x | c | v |

+# Improvements

+Could support different extensions of CHIP-8 and some CPU quirks.
+But so far, I'm not planning on doing that.